StevenBlack/vocab/million-dollar-words.md

 https://www.merriam-webster.com/dictionary/elision

+### ellipsism
+An emotion; A sadness that you never be able to know how history will turn out.

 ### Ellsberg Paradox
 People prefer a clear risk over an unclear one, even if it's no safer.
 E.g.
 They'd rather bet on a ball picked from a mix of 50 red & 50 black balls than